Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Experimental Results

-We compare our proposed parametrization to popular choices of normalization layers found in the deep learning literature.
-Under default formulation, where the predicted weights start proportional to the hypernetwork input, we found that existing normalization strategies fall into two categories: they either keep proportionality relationship present (such as batch normalization), or remove the proportionality by making the predicted weights independent of the hypernetwork input (such as layer normalization).
-We provide further details in section~\ref{sub:normalization-fails} in the supplemental material.
+\textbf{Comparison to normalization strategies.} We compare the proposed parametrization to popular choices of normalization layers found in the deep learning literature.
+Using the default formulation, where the predicted weights start proportional to the hypernetwork input, we found that existing normalization strategies fall into two categories: they either keep the proportionality relationship present (such as batch normalization), or remove the proportionality by making the predicted weights independent of the hypernetwork input (such as layer or weight normalization).
+We provide further details in Section \ref{app:additional} of the supplemental material.

-We test several normalization strategies. \textbf{BatchNorm-P}, adding batch normalization layers to the primary network~\citep{ioffe2015batch}. \textbf{LayerNorm-P}, adding feature normalization layers to the primary network~\citep{ba2016layer}. \textbf{LayerNorm-H}, adding feature normalization layers to the hypernetwork layers. \textbf{WeightNorm}, performing weight normalization, which decouples the gradient magnitude and direction, to weights predicted by the hypernetwork~\citep{salimans2016weight}.

-Figure~\ref{fig:flowers-convergence-improvement-norm} shows the evolution of the test accuracy as a function of the training time in minutes for the image classification task.
-Results are reported in wall clock time as some normalization strategies, such as BatchNorm, substantially increase the time taken to perform forward and backward passes.
-For networks trained with SGD we find that normalization strategies enable training.
-In contrast, for models trained with Adam, they fail to significantly improve upon the results of the default hypernetwork formulation.
-In both settings, models trained with the proposed NPA parametrization present substantially faster convergence and better final model accuracy than any of the considered alternatives.
+We test several normalization strategies. \textbf{BatchNorm-P}, adding batch normalization layers to the primary network. \textbf{LayerNorm-P}, adding feature normalization layers to the primary network. \textbf{LayerNorm-H}, adding feature normalization layers to the hypernetwork layers. \textbf{WeightNorm}, performing weight normalization, which decouples the gradient magnitude and direction, to weights predicted by the hypernetwork~\citep{ioffe2017batch,ba2016layer,salimans2016weight}.
+Figure~\ref{fig:normalization} shows the evolution of the test accuracy for the Scale-Space hypernetworks trained on OxfordFlowers.
+We report wall clock time, as some normalization strategies, such as BatchNorm, substantially increase the computation time required per iteration.
+For networks trained with SGD, normalization strategies enable training, but do not significantly improve on default hypernetworks when trained with Adam.
+Models trained with SGD momemtum and hypernetwork feature normalization (LayerNorm-H) diverged early into training for all considered hyperparameter settings.
+Models trained with the proposed MIP parametrization lead to substantially faster convergence and better final model accuracy.

-\textbf{Generalization over hypernetwork architectures.} We study how our method behaves when varying the hypernetwork architecture.
-We analyze the relative effect of varying the width (number of hidden neurons per layer) and depth (number of layers) on the training convergence for hypernetworks trained with NPA parametrizations and the corresponding default parametrization.
-We explore fully connected networks with 3, 4 and 5 layers and with 16 and 128 neurons per layer as well as an exponentially growing number of neurons per layer $\text{Dim}(x^{n}) = 16 \cdot 2^n$.
-All other experimental details remain identical to Section~\ref{sec:setup}.